 Key Points:

-- The Lock is found within the Cabinet of Curiosities at Horseshoe and has a door resembling that of a bank vault.
+- The Lock is inside the Cabinet of Curiosities and has an entrance resembling a bank vault door.

-Speakeasies in Las Vegas are sprouting up everywhere, and Horseshoe (formerly Bally’s) is getting in on the action.
+Speakeasies in Las Vegas are sprouting up everywhere, and Horseshoe is getting in on the act.

-Found in their Cabinet of Curiosities bar, The Lock speakeasy isn’t exactly hidden… the door is a massive safe door.
+Found within their Cabinet of Curiosities lounge, the entrance isn’t exactly hidden… It’s a massive safe door.
 It stands out.

 How to Find The Lock

-The Lock is found within the Cabinet of Curiosities lounge at Horseshoe.
-To get to the lounge, make your way to the back wall of the casino and take the escalator down near Jack Binion’s Steakhouse.
+Make your way to the back wall of Horseshoe’s casino floor and take the escalator down (near Jack Binion’s Steakhouse).

-You’ll see the bar at the bottom of that escalator across the hallway from the Twilight Zone Mini Golf course.
+You’ll see the bar at the bottom of that escalator across the hallway from the Twilight Zone Mini Golf course and Real Bodies.

 How to Get Into The Lock Speakeasy